 However, there are many risks present in the average garden that can cause your pup harm.
 These include things such as pesticides and weed killers used to control weed growth, keep the garden neat and tidy, and stop unwanted pests eating your flower or crops.

 Unfortunately, pesticides can be harmful to household pets like dogs, especially if they can access them in their non-diluted form such as the capsules or pellets that you buy them in.
-With this in mind, it is vital that you store any pesticides away from your pets reach in a shed or lock box.
-In addition, it can be useful to check the labels for the recommendation on how long you need to leave the area for after you have treated it.
+With this in mind, it is vital that you store any pesticides away from your pets reach in a shed or lockbox.
+In addition, it can be useful to check the labels for the recommendation on how long you need to leave the area after you have treated it.
 Otherwise, pets can still become contaminated and sick from exposure.

 Another common problem with letting your dog out into the garden is the risk that they will escape.
 This is quite a common issue and can result in dogs getting out and being disruptive in other people’s gardens, or getting lost completely.
 Something that can be very upsetting for a family whose dog is an essential member of the family.
 You can find more advice on how to deal with at Many Tears Animal Rescue.

 With this in mind checking the boundaries of your gardens for holes in the fences that your pup can escape through is essential.
-Remember too that dogs are quite capable of digging their way of out underneath flower beds, and therefore will need supervising if you garden poses this sort of risk.
+Remember too that dogs are quite capable of digging their way of out underneath flower beds, and therefore will need supervising if your garden poses this sort of risk.

 Last, of all, a huge concern for any dog owners that allow their pets to roam the garden is lungworm.
 Lungworms are parasites that collect in arteries near to the dog’s lung and heart, and they can be caught by your pup eating the frogs or slugs on which they live.
 Lungworm can be a fatal condition, and while treatment is possible once an infection has occurred it’s usually costly, and not always that effective.
 That is why it’s vital that you prevent against lungworm by using regular medicine like the ones discussed at The Telegraph’s Lifestyle Pets section before they contract it if your dog spends any time in the garden or outside.